Not much can be said about putting solid values on

 people that have one just want to make sure that they find a good home.
 Here are some general observations.

 32 volt D.C.
-Delco Fans are highly collectible.
+Delco Fans are sought after by antique fans collectors.
 Fans, especially those with brass blades, are pretty cool to just have sitting around.
 They are relatively light, easy to ship and appeal to antique collectors.
-Expect to pay way too much for a 32 volt Delco fan if you really want one.

 32 volt Delco Radios